Helsinki Airport: Long-haul traffic

-The airport saw its first long-haul route on 15 May 1969 when Finnair commenced flights to New York City via Copenhagen and Amsterdam.
-The first non-stop route to East Asia was commenced in 1983 with Finnair's flight to Tokyo, with Beijing following five years later.
+The airport's first long-haul route began on 15 May 1969 when Finnair commenced flights to New York City via Copenhagen and Amsterdam.
+The first non-stop route to East Asia started in 1983 with Finnair's flight to Tokyo, with Beijing following five years later.

 Today 36 intercontinental routes to North America, Asia, and the Middle East operate from Helsinki Airport.
-Long-haul traffic is a major part of the airport's traffic much of it supported by Finnair, the largest carrier at the airport.
+Long-haul traffic is a major part of the airport's operations, in large part thanks to Finnair, the largest carrier at the airport.
 Helsinki Airport is an important transfer airport between Europe and Asia.
-In 2018, Helsinki Airport handled approximately 3.7 million transfer passengers, which is 21.0% more than in 2017.
+In 2018, Helsinki Airport handled approximately 3.7 million transfer passengers, which was 21.0% more than in 2017.
 At the beginning of 2018, over 140 weekly flights were flown directly from Helsinki to Asia.

-Asia is the largest long-haul market in both number of destinations and weekly frequencies.
 Finnair and Japan Airlines had long been the only carriers flying to Asia from Helsinki, but in 2019, Tibet Airlines, Juneyao Airlines and Sichuan Airlines launched non-stop flights from Jinan, Shanghai and Chengdu respectively.
-As of November 2019, the airport has direct connections to 7 destinations (8 airports) in China, namely Beijing (Capital and Daxing), Shanghai, Guangzhou, Chengdu, Nanjing, Jinan, and Xi'an.
-Finnair also operates 14 weekly flights to Hong Kong.
-In addition to China, Japan is a notable market for the airport to which there are flights to five destinations as of December 2019 and in March 2020, flights to Tokyo Haneda commence.
-India has been connected to the airport since 2006 by direct flights to Delhi.
-Recently, more flights have been added to traffic between the Middle East and Helsinki.
-In 2016, Qatar Airways launched daily flights from Doha and now operates 14 weekly flights to Helsinki.
-In 2018, flydubai began flights from Dubai.
+Helsinki Airport offers far fewer flights to North America.

-North America has usually been a much smaller market than Asia for Helsinki Airport.
-However, during the decade, the market has grown and route launches to destinations such as Chicago, Miami, San Francisco, and Los Angeles have been made.
-American Airlines opened a connection to Chicago in 2011.
-In 2015, Finnair discontinued its seasonal route to Toronto–Pearson, but commenced flights to Chicago, followed by San Francisco two years later.
-As of March 2019, Helsinki Airport is connected to 5 destinations in the US and 3 destinations in Latin America.
+The COVID-19 pandemic and the closure of Russian airspace to Finnish airlines due to the 2022 Russian invasion of Ukraine forced Finnair to terminate many of its routes to Asia, resulting in 2024 traffic being 25% less than in 2019.

 Airlines and destinations

 Passenger

-Helsinki Airport offers non-stop flights to 162 destinations in over 50 countries around the world operated by 50 airlines.
-These include more than 100 cities in Europe and the Middle East, over 20 in Asia, and 8 in North America.
+Helsinki Airport offers non-stop flights to 162 destinations in over 50 countries around the world operated by over 20 airlines.
+These include more than 100 cities in Europe and the Middle East, over 20 in Asia, and eight in North America.
 The following airlines offer flights at Helsinki Airport: